 Exhibit No. Description Location 10.4 Master Services Agreement between ViruSure GmbH and Registrant dated April 7, 2014.
 Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
 10.5 Licensing Agreement between the Company and Austrianova Singapore dated June 25, 2013.
 Incorporated by reference from the Company's Report on Form 8-K filed with the SEC on July 18, 2013.
 10.6 Consulting Agreement between Vin-de-Bona Trading Company Pte.
-Ltd. and the Company effective as of April 1, 2014.
+Ltd. and Registrant effective as of April 1, 2014.
 Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
-10.7 Master Consultancy Agreement between BB Biotech Consulting GmbH and the Company dated as of April 15, 2014.
+10.7 Master Consultancy Agreement between BB Biotech Consulting GmbH and Registrant dated as of April 15, 2014.
 Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
-10.8 Financial Advisory, Offering and At the Market Offering Engagement Letter between Chardan Capital Markets, LLC and the Company dated May 28, 2014.
+10.8 Financial Advisory, Offering and At the Market Offering Engagement Letter between Chardan Capital Markets, LLC and the registrant dated May 28, 2014.
 Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on May 29, 2014.
-10.9† Memorandum of Understanding dated as of January 31, 2011 between the Company and Robert F. Ryan, M.S., Ph.D.
+10.9 Memorandum of Understanding dated as of January 31, 2011 between the Company and Robert F. Ryan, M.S., Ph.D.
 Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
-10.10† Employment Agreement made the 31st day of January 2012 between the Company and Robert F. Ryan, M.S., Ph.D.
+10.10 Employment Agreement made the 31st day of January 2012 between the Company and Robert F. Ryan, M.S., Ph.D.
 Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
 10.11 Collaborative Research Agreement between University of Veterinary Medicine Vienna and the Company effective as of July 1, 2014.
 Incorporated by reference from Amendment No. 1 to the Company's Annual Report on Form 10-K/A filed with the SEC on October 16, 2014.
 10.12 License Agreement between University of Technology, Sydney and PharmaCyte Australia Pty Ltd effective as of October 13, 2014.
 Incorporated by reference from Amendment No. 1 to the Company's Annual Report on Form 10-K/A filed with the SEC on October 16, 2014.
 10.13 Master Services Agreement between ViruSure GmbH and the Company effective as of August 23, 2014.
 Incorporated by reference from Amendment No. 1 to the Company's Annual Report on Form 10-K/A filed with the SEC on October 16, 2014.
-10.14 Licensing Agreement, effective December 1, 2014, between Austrianova Singapore Pte.
-Ltd. and the Company.
-Incorporated by reference to the Company's Quarterly Report on Form 10-Q filed with the SEC on December 15, 2014.
-10.15† Settlement Agreement dated as of September 19, 2014, by and between PharmaCyte Biotech, Inc. and Robert F. Ryan, M.S., Ph.D.
+10.14 Settlement Agreement dated as of September 19, 2014, by and between PharmaCyte Biotech, Inc. and Robert F. Ryan, M.S., Ph.D.
 Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on September 25, 2014.
-10.16† Asset Purchase Agreement dated as of September 19, 2014, by and between PharmaCyte Biotech, Inc. and Robert F. Ryan, M.S., Ph.D.
+10.15 Asset Purchase Agreement dated as of September 19, 2014, by and between PharmaCyte Biotech, Inc. and Robert F. Ryan, M.S., Ph.D.
 Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on September 25, 2014.